telefonicaid/fiware-sth-comet/package/README.md

 This directory contains tools to make and distribute STH in RPM format used, mainly, in Red Hat, CentOS and Fedora Linux distributions.

-With the RPM is included:
+Within the RPM is included:
-- STH SW
+- STH software
-- node modules that are needed by STH
+- Node.js modules that are needed by STH
 - [sth](rpm/SOURCES/etc/init.d/sth "sth") init.d script with standard operations
 - Daily log rotation [logrotate-sth-daily](rpm/SOURCES/etc/logrotate.d/logrotate-sth-daily "logrotate")
 - Creation of directories: `/var/log/sth` and `/var/run/sth`
 - User `sth` is created and is the propietary of the installed files and running STH process

-## Package STH SW
+## Package STH software

-**Prerequisites:** To make RPM is need to have rpm build tools (rpmbuild executable), NodeJS and npm utilities and Internet connection to download STH node modules.
+**Prerequisites:** To make RPM is needed to have rpm build tools (rpmbuild executable), NodeJS and npm utilities and Internet connection to download STH node modules.

-To package STH SW just execute from this directory:
+To package STH software just execute from this directory:

 `./scripts/package.sh -v <version> -r <release>`